1. Overview

 12 directories, 8 files

 For our example, let’s say we want to copy /tmp/baeldung to /tmp/baeldung-new, but we don’t want to retain /tmp/baeldung/dir1/sub1/ and /tmp/baeldung/dir3/sub2/, and their contents.
-Also, note that there are several empty directories which should also be replicated.
+Notably, there are several empty directories that should also be replicated.

 In a naive approach, we can create the desired directory structure using mkdir in the target location first, and subsequently copy relevant files using cp: